 Step 1: Prep With a Styling Cream

 Journo says to apply a light styling cream through your strands before reaching for your curling iron.
 “You want something that will give your hair hold, but won’t make it stiff,” she says.
-If your strands are damp, dry them completely with your blow-dryer, and lightly run more styling cream through your hair before you start curling.
+"If your strands are damp, dry them thoroughly with your blow-dryer, and lightly run more styling cream through your hair before you start curling."

-“Start at your roots and wrap towards the end in a spiral shape,” she says.
-“This will give you lift!”
-Avoid the urge to immediately brush out your curls or separate them with your fingers—Journo says to leave the curls the way they are until you’re done curling your entire head.
-If your hair is notorious for falling flat after curling, she says you can pin each curl in place loosely with as you wait for it to set.
+“Start at your roots and wrap towards the end in a spiral shape, as this will give you a lift!”
+Avoid the urge to immediately brush out your curls or separate them with your fingers—Journo says to leave the curls the way they are until you’re done curling entirely.
+If your hair is notorious for falling flat after curling, she suggests pinning each curl in place loosely as you wait for it to set.

 “In general, if you have straight hair, always take smaller sections no matter what type of curl you are trying to create,” she says.

 The smaller the section, the more likely the heat from the curling iron will penetrate each strand and keep it curled.